awsdocs/amazon-transcribe-developer-guide/doc_source/conversation-diarization-med.md

-# Identifying speakers and labeling their speech<a name="conversation-diarization-med"></a>
+# Enabling speaker partitioning<a name="conversation-diarization-med"></a>

-To identify and label the speech from different speakers in Amazon Transcribe Medical, use *speaker diarization*\.
+To enable speaker partitioning in Amazon Transcribe Medical, use *speaker diarization*\.
 This enables you to see what the patient said and what the clinician said in the transcription output\.

 When you enable speaker diarization, Amazon Transcribe Medical labels each speaker *utterance* with a unique identifier for each speaker\.
 An *utterance* is a unit of speech that is typically separated from other utterances by silence\.
 In batch transcription, an utterance from the clinician could receive a label of `spk_0` and an utterance the patient could receive a label of `spk_1`\.